pwhiting/pwhiting.github.io/about.md

 * [2021](/categories/2021): Northwest corner of the US - we rode on the Trail of the Olympian and the Route of the Hiwatha on this ride
 * [2022](/categories/2022): Katy trail in Missouri - we rode along a nearly 300 mile rail trail in the heart of our country
 * [2023](/categories/2023): Paris to Frankfurt - we stuck to the EuroVelo routes for most of this ride, avoiding traffic and enjoying the beautiful French and German countrysides

-Each ride is between 700 and 1000 miles in length and takes 2-3 weeks.
+* [2024](/categories/2024): A big loop out of Geneva to Lyon and then toward Strassburg before heading back to Geneva Each ride is between 700 and 1000 miles in length and takes 2-3 weeks.

-and in [2024](/categories/2024) we are riding a big loop to the north out of Geneva.